EnforcementReader Rating: 3.44

 - the installation of a computer program on a computer system or network without the express consent.
 This includes malware, spyware and viruses installed with computer programs, hidden in spam messages or downloaded through links to infected websites.

 The Competition Bureau, as an independent law enforcement agency, ensures that Canadian businesses and consumers prosper in a competitive and innovative marketplace.
-The legislation will enable the Bureau to more effectively address false and misleading representations and deceptive marketing practices in the electronic marketplace, including false or misleading sender or subject matter information, electronic messages, and locator information such as URLs and metadata.
+The legislation enables the Bureau to more effectively address false and misleading representations and deceptive marketing practices in the electronic marketplace, including false or misleading sender or subject matter information, electronic messages, and locator information such as URLs and metadata.

 Office of the Privacy Commissioner of Canada